XuewenWangUGA/PERJ/README.md

 Options:

      -l File:  Left reads file in fastq format

      -r File:  Right reads file in fastq format

      -format integer: 1 for output sequence in fasta or 2 for output sequence in fastq

      -trimleft integer:  trim off how many of bp of nucleotides for the left read, default: 0

      -trimright integer:  trim off how many of bp of nucleotides for the  right read, default: 0

--n integer: insert how many of bp of nucleotides into the gap between left and right reads, default: 0, for standard Illumina reads value 200 is recommended
+     -n integer: the number of bp of nucleotide N inserted into the gap between left and right reads, default: 0, for standard Illumina reads value 200 is recommended

 ## Example:
 A testing data comes with PERJ and run the following command in the terminal